oppia/oppia-web-developer-docs/Contributing-to-Oppia.md

 If so, here is how you can help!

-  * You could create a new exploration on [oppia.org](https://www.oppia.org), or edit an existing one to make it clearer and more useful for learners.
+  * You could create a new exploration on [oppia.org](https://www.oppia.org) that helps people learn something interesting, or edit an existing one to make it clearer and more useful for learners.

   * You could also make a really good learning experience that combines multiple Oppia explorations and/or other resources to help someone effectively learn something.
 It may seem as though this may not be directly helping the Oppia project, but the reason we built Oppia is to try and make it easier for people to create effective learning experiences for everyone and increase the number of such things that are available on the Web.
 So, if you've created something along these lines and would like to share it, we'd love to hear from you!